structurizr/java/README.md

 ```

 ## Binaries
-The Structurizr for Java binaries are hosted on [Bintray](https://bintray.com/structurizr/maven/structurizr-java) and the JCenter repository.
+The "Structurizr for Java" binaries are hosted on [Bintray](https://bintray.com/structurizr/maven/structurizr-java) and the JCenter repository.
 The dependencies for use with Maven, Ivy, Gradle, etc are as follows.

 Name                                          | Description
 -------------------------------------------   | ---------------------------------------------------------------------------------------------------------------------------
-com.structurizr:structurizr-core:0.6.0        | The core library that can used to create models.</td>
+com.structurizr:structurizr-core:0.6.0        | The core library that can used to create models.
 com.structurizr:structurizr-client:0.6.0      | The structurizr.com API client for Java for uploading models.
 com.structurizr:structurizr-spring:0.6.0      | The Spring integration to extract classes annotated @Controller, @Service and @Repository for identification as components.
 com.structurizr:structurizr-annotations:0.6.0 | Annotations to add software architecture hints into your own code.